softarn/torvalds-number/spec.md

-# Project Specification: Thorvalds Number
+# Project Specification: Torvalds Number

 ## 1. Overview
-The **Thorvalds Number** is a web application that calculates the "degrees of separation" between any GitHub user and **Linus Torvalds** based on shared repository contributions.
+The **Torvalds Number** is a web application that calculates the "degrees of separation" between any GitHub user and **Linus Torvalds** based on shared repository contributions.

 ## 2. Technical Stack
 - **Database:** Neo4j (Graph Database), hosted on Neo4j Aura or self-hosted.